 - Continuing the Multi-Branch Renovation Program: This state of good repair renovation project is an effective way to extend the operating life and keep branches functional until a major renovation can be funded.
-2015 renovations included in four subprojects are: mechanical / electrical work, interior renovations, roofing work, and structural / building envelope work.
-Accessibility requirements under AODA were identified as part of the 2014 PCA.
-To address the critical accessibility issues, two accessibility retrofit subprojects are introduced with a value of \$5.8 million over 2015-2024.
+In 2015, renovations included in four subprojects are: mechanical / electrical work, interior renovations, roofing work, and structural / building envelope work.
+In conjunction with the PCA, TPL undertook a compliance audit under AODA.
+While the legislative requirement is to ensure AODA compliance at the time of a major renovation or new construction or whenever a building permit is issued, the Library is proposing to allocate a portion of the multi-branch budget to upgrades that will move it closer to AODA compliance.
+To address the critical accessibility issues, two accessibility retrofit subprojects within the SOGR Multi-Branch Renovation Program are proposed, with a value of \$5.8 million over the 10-year plan as detailed in Attachments 3 and 4.

-- Renovation of the Agincourt branch: The state of good repair renovation component for Agincourt was previously included as part of the Multi-Branch Renovation Program.
+- Renovation of the Agincourt Branch: The state of good repair renovation component for Agincourt was previously included as part of the Multi-Branch Renovation Program.
 The City has recently advised that section 37 funding of \$1.125 million will be available.
-Instead of addressing the SOGR needs of Agincourt in the Multi-Branch Renovation Program, a separate project was created at a gross cost of \$2.297 million which includes the \$1.125 million of section 37 funding.
+Instead of addressing the SOGR needs of Agincourt in the Multi-Branch Renovation Program, a separate project was created at a gross cost of \$2.297 million, which includes the \$1.125 million of section 37 funding.
 In 2009, part of the main floor was renovated with Federal Infrastructure Funds.
 This renovation project will address building needs, second floor washrooms, fire alarm systems, interior and exterior lighting, roofing and elevator requirements.
 Service enhancements supported by section 37 funding include KidsStop early literacy centre and enhanced computer and media learning centre with digital innovation hub.
 This work will complete the renovation process and bring the entire branch up to current service standards.